-HUGO BOSS AG is a publicly listed stock corporation with registered offices in Dieselstrasse 12, 72555 Metzingen, Germany.
-The Company is filed in the commercial register of Stuttgart local court under HRB 360610.
+HUGO BOSS AG is a publicly listed stock corporation with its registered offices in Holy-Allee 3, 72555 Metzingen, Germany (previously Dieselstrasse 12, 72555 Metzingen, Germany).
+The Company is registered in the commercial register of Stuttgart local court under HRB 360610.

-The purpose of HUGO BOSS AG and its subsidiaries (together "HUGO BOSS" or "the Group") is the development, marketing, and distribution of high-end fashion and accessories in the premium segment of the global apparel industry.
+The purpose of HUGO BOSS AG and its subsidiaries (together "HUGO BOSS" or "the Group") is the development, marketing, and distribution of apparel, shoes, and accessories in the premium segment of the global apparel industry and other lifestyle products.

-The consolidated financial statements of HUGO BOSS AG as of December 31, 2022, have been prepared in accordance with IFRS as issued by the International Accounting Standards Board (IASB), the International Financial Reporting Standards (IFRS), as adopted by the European Union (EU), and the additional regulations pursuant to Sec.
-315e (1) HGB [Handelsgesetzbuch: German Commercial Code].
+The consolidated financial statements of HUGO BOSS AG as of December 31, 2023, have been prepared in accordance with IFRS as issued by the International Accounting Standards Board (IASB), the International Financial Reporting Standards (IFRS), as adopted by the European Union (EU), and the additional regulations pursuant to Sec.
+315e (1) HGB ["Handelsgesetzbuch": German Commercial Code].

-The consolidated financial statements and the combined management report of HUGO BOSS AG, Metzingen, were approved by the Managing Board for submission to the Supervisory Board by a decision on February 22, 2023.
+The consolidated financial statements and the combined management report of HUGO BOSS AG, Metzingen, were approved by the Managing Board for submission to the Supervisory Board by a decision on February 21, 2024.